citp/privacy-policy-historical/r/re/ren/rentals.com.md

 #### Important Note

 We reserve the right to use or disclose any information without notice or consent as needed to satisfy any law, regulation or legal request; to conduct investigations of consumer complaints or possible breaches of law; to protect the integrity of our site and our property; to protect the safety of our visitors or others; to fulfill your requests; or to cooperate in any legal investigation.

 #### Cookies and Web Beacons

 Your Web browser offers so-called “cookies” which store small amounts of data on your computer when you visit a website.
 Cookies do not contain any personally identifiable information about you and therefore cannot be used to identify you personally.
 Cookies assist us in tracking which of our features you prefer and enable us to customize our content according to your preferences.
 You can prevent cookies by modifying your browser, however some advanced and customized features or offerings will not be available to you.
 Our third party advertisers also may use cookies.

 Some of our Web pages may contain electronic images known as Web beacons.
 These images allow us to count users who have visited those pages and to deliver co-branded services.
 Web beacons are not used to access your personally identifiable information but they are a technique we use to compile aggregated statistics about our website usage.

+We work with third-party data analytics and online targeting companies.
+Some of these companies may use anonymous information (not including your name, address, email address or telephone number) about your visits to this and other websites in order to provide data and targeting recommendations based on which we may provide advertisements about goods and services of interest to you.
+To learn more about this practice or about your choice to opt-out of this practice please click [here](http://www.networkadvertising.org/)

 #### Third Party Advertisers